Wildfires and Your Health

 Fires and smoke across Alaska and Northern Canada

-- How Smoke from Fires Can Affect Your Health - This publication provides steps you can take to protect your health.
+- How Smoke from Fires Can Affect Your Health - Learn steps you can take to protect your health.

 - California Air Resources Board SMP Public Outreach Protocol - Tools and Materials